 Admission to the Geological Sciences Program

-Freshman applicants seeking admission to the Jackson School must meet the calculus readiness requirement by the official admissions application deadline.
-More information about the calculus readiness requirement is available through the University Admissions Office or online.
+Freshman applicants seeking admission to the Jackson School must meet the published University admissions requirements for the major by the ofﬁcial admissions application deadline.
+More information about admission requirements are available through the University Admissions Office or online.

 Applicants to the Jackson School of Geosciences must use the ApplyTexas online application and select geological sciences, entry-level as a first-choice major.
 When selecting a second-choice major, freshman applicants may choose from one of the many other majors offered at the University.
 Those students interested in applying to the environmental science or geosystems engineering and hydrogeology degree programs should refer to the information provided below.